ToPeak Mini PT30 Review

 Value

-The Mini PT30 is among the most expensive multi-tools we tested, but we feel it is a good value considering its wealth of features and well-rounded performance.
-This quality tool has everything you need for just about any trail or roadside fix with great ergonomics and a reasonable size and weight.
+The Mini PT30 is among the more expensive multi-tools we tested, but we feel it is a good value considering its wealth of features and well-rounded performance.
+This quality tool has everything you need for just about any trail or roadside fix with good ergonomics and a reasonable size and weight.

 Conclusion

-The Mini PT30 is a high-quality multi-tool that earned our Editor's Choice Award.
-This tool packs a lot of features and functions into a sleek, moderately sized package with good ergonomics and all of the tools you should ever need.
+The Mini PT30 is a high-quality multi-tool that packs a lot of features and functions into a sleek, moderately sized package with good ergonomics and all of the tools you should ever need.
 It may be a bit more expensive than some other competitors, but you can't put a price on preparedness, and this all-metal tool should last for many years.